Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-Oyster Bay - Como - Jannali has a high national income level according to AreaSearch aggregated ATO data for financial year 2022.
-The median income among taxpayers is $66,473 and the average income stands at $89,899.
-This compares to Greater Sydney's figures of $56,994 and $80,856 respectively.
+The Oyster Bay - Como - Jannali SA2 had an extremely high national income level according to latest ATO data aggregated by AreaSearch for financial year 2022.
+The median income among taxpayers was $66,473 and the average income stood at $89,899, compared to Greater Sydney's figures of $56,994 and $80,856 respectively.
 Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates would be approximately $74,855 (median) and $101,235 (average) as of September 2025.
-According to the 2021 Census, household, family and personal incomes in Oyster Bay - Como - Jannali rank highly nationally, between the 84th and 94th percentiles.
-Distribution data shows that 30.2% of residents (6,885 people) fall into the $4,000+ income bracket, contrasting with regional levels where the $1,500 - $2,999 bracket leads at 30.9%.
-Oyster Bay - Como - Jannali demonstrates affluence with 46.1% earning over $3,000 per week.
-Housing accounts for 14.5% of income, and residents rank within the 94th percentile for disposable income.
-The area's SEIFA income ranking places it in the 9th decile.
+According to 2021 Census figures, household, family and personal incomes all rank highly in Oyster Bay - Como - Jannali, between the 83rd and 94th percentiles nationally.
+Distribution data shows the $4000+ bracket dominates with 30.2% of residents (6,885 people), contrasting with regional levels where the $1,500 - 2,999 bracket leads at 30.9%.
+Oyster Bay - Como - Jannali demonstrates considerable affluence with 46.1% earning over $3,000 per week, supporting premium retail and service offerings.
+Housing accounts for 14.5% of income while strong earnings rank residents within the 94th percentile for disposable income and the area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income